Running TexturePacker from Commandline

 TexturePacker configuration.tps --sheet mysheet.png --data mysheet.json sprites

-You can also update the .tps files with new settings from command line without opting the graphical user interface.
+You can also update the .tps files with new settings from command line without opening the graphical user interface.
 This is useful if you want to change the same settings in many projects at once.

 E.g. for updating the paddings in your project.tps: